 All set to welcome your baby on board?
-Start packing your hospital bag as you may anytime deliver a baby after 32 weeks, so be ready with all the essential things required for your labor and after delivery, as well as the baby.
+Start checking your hospital bag checklist as you may anytime deliver a baby after 32 weeks, so be ready with all the essential things required for your labor and after delivery, as well as the baby.
 You should start packing your bag by 28 weeks if you deliver a bit earlier than expected, it saves your last-minute time.

 Pack your bag wisely, it is not necessary to buy the new bag you can pack with what you have even if the small suitcase would be fine.
 Other than that, try to assemble things in an organized way, so you don’t have to search later.